onetep-devel/tutorials/source/T13_ONETEP_ASE.rst

 Pseudopotentials
 ================

-ONETEP accepts PAW datasets and NCP pseudpotentials with formats USP and recpot.
-Pseudopotentials are passed directly to the Onetep calculator as a dictionnary definition.
+ONETEP accepts PAW datasets in the abinit format, and NCP pseudpotentials with formats USP and recpot.
+Support has recently been added for the upf format, for both PAW and NCPP potentials.
+Pseudopotentials are passed directly to the Onetep calculator as a dictionary definition.
 If no pseudopotentials are passed ASE will try to guess the files based on the element used and the pseudo_path variable. ::

     # Explicitly providing each path